bywires/bywires-pelican/content/articles/faking-php-functions.md

 a straight pass-through - no parameter changes, method signature identical to the underlying function.
 I'd find myself spending time and thinking a lot about this library I was building.
-So PHP does it “wrong”, what does “right” look like?
+So PHP does it "wrong", what does "right" look like?
 This can be a time-consuming exercise, but these kinds of libraries can get reused a lot.
 Writing tests for what you've done can be a problem as well.
 One of these problems is the inspiration for this post.